-Social

 Delivering the NDIS in your community

-Futures

-"Today Tweed

-"What I love

-individual."

-"The NDIS has

-purpose in life.
-To have the

-support there

-"They really

-supported."

-that I've never had before."

-understood what I

-needed as a deaf person to be well

-given me a better

-about the NDIS

-is that they have compassion for the

-Happy in a home of his own

-For Ross and Sandy Bailey, the NDIS provided great relief when their 19-year-old son, Chesney had his first plan approved.
+Happy in a home of his own For Ross and Sandy Bailey, the NDIS provided great relief when their 19-year-old son, Chesney had his first plan approved.
 Chesney, who grew up on his parent's farm 50 kilometres outside of Forbes, has intellectual disability and autism.
 Ross says life pre-NDIS was difficult.
 "We didn't have a lot of funding or support.
-I used to drive 200 kilometres a day, two days a week, to get Chesney to his after-school work at the biscuit
+I used to drive 200 kilometres a day, two days a week, to get Chesney to his after-school work at the biscuit factory."
 Then they met Social Futures Local Area Coordinator, Tracey, and life became easier when she included transport funding in Chesney's plan.
 But Ross and Sandy worried about Chesney's future.
 He had lived with them all his life, and they knew they wouldn't be around to take care of him forever.
 Change came when Ross and Sandy flew to New Zealand for their first holiday alone in 30 years.
 Chesney received NDIS funding for respite care, staying in an apartment with regular contact from support workers, and he discovered independence.
 "He did whatever he wanted for two whole weeks while we were in New Zealand, and he's been badgering me to move out on his own ever since!" says Ross.

-11 The knowledge he will have ongoing lifelong support from the NDIS if he needs it, is a great relief.

-Chesney's dad, Ross

-This year.
-Chesney moved into his own home.
+L The knowledge he will have ongoing lifelong support from the NDIS if he needs it, is a great relief.
+Chesney's dad, Ross This year, Chesney moved into his own home.
 "He has more choice now over what he wants to do and how he wants to spend his time than he has ever had," Ross says.

-Chesney goes to Orange or Dubbo every week with his support group where he visits the library, aym and pool.
+Chesney goes to Orange or Dubbo every week with his support group where he visits the library, gym and pool.
 "If you saw Chesney two years ago, he was a very different person.
 He actually says hello to people now.
 He smiles and has confidence.
 He has independence now and things to do with his time.
 "Nowadays he has support funding for someone to come and visit him every day, to help him write a shopping list and make sure he isn't cooking himself fish and chips every night!"
 "Being unwell myself, the knowledge he will have ongoing lifelong support from the NDIS if he needs it, is a great relief," says Ross.